-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES however, the administration should, where feasible, allow at least a short comment period regarding the desirability of such a suspensiondelaying the effective date.
-If the administration cannot provide a pre-suspension-comment period before delaying the effective date of the rule, it should instead offer the public a subsequent opportunity to comment on when, if ever, the rule should take effectwhether the suspension should be continued and whether the rule itself should be amended or rescinded.
-Recommendation to Congress 8.
-In order to facilitate incoming administrations' review of midnight rules that would not otherwise qualify for one of the APA exceptions to notice and comment, Congress should consider authorizing agencies to suspend delay for up to 60 days, without notice and comment, the effective dates of published rules that have not yet gone into effect but would take effect within the first 30 days of a new administration.
-Recommendation to the Office of the Federal Register 9.
-The Office of the Federal Register should maintain its current practice (whether during the midnight period or not) of allowing withdrawal of rules before filing for public inspection and not allowing rules to be withdrawn once they have been filed for public inspection or published, absent exceptional circumstances.
+Recommendation to Congress

+8. In order to facilitate incoming administrations' review of midnight rules that would not otherwise qualify for one of the APA exceptions to notice and comment, Congress should consider expressly authorizing agencies to delay for up to 60 days, without notice and comment, the effective dates of such rules that have not yet gone into effect but would take effect within the first 60 days of a new administration.

+7 The Conference takes no position on whether-absent legislation such as paragraph eight suggests-the law authorizes administrations to delay the effective dates of rules not yet effective without notice and comment, but recognizes that prior administrations have done so.

+Recommendation to the Office of the Federal Register

+9. The Office of the Federal Register should maintain its current practice (whether during the midnight period or not) of allowing withdrawal of rules before filing for public inspection and not allowing rules to be withdrawn once they have been filed for public inspection or published, absent exceptional circumstances.